-The $low_address$ argument specifies the first address to test.
-By default, the value of $low_address$ is 0×0 .
-The $low_address$ value should be a hexadecimal (base 16) number.
+The low_address argument specifies the first address to test.
+By default, the value of low_address is 0x0.
+The low_address value should be a hexadecimal (base 16) number.
 The high_address argument indicates the final address to test.
 The default high address is the highest frame buffer memory address available.
 The high_address value should be a hexadecimal (base 16) number.

-The Scan Memory Test command reads the specified range of addresses, and checks for parity errors.
+- The Write/Read Pattern Test command performs write-read-compare cycles on a range of addresses with a specified pattern.
+Only long words are used in the testing. - s low_address high_address pattern The Scan Memory Test command reads the specified range of addresses, and checks for parity errors.
 The test accepts three optional arguments.

 The $low_address$ argument specifies the first address to test.
-By default, the value of $low_address$ is 0×0 .
+By default, the value of $low_address$ is 0x0.
 The $low_address$ value should be a hexadecimal (base 16) number.